-MFJ is building its technological infrastructure to scale nationwide and has set a goal to measure 20 states by 2020.
-MFJ aims to refresh all its data every two years.
+MFJ’s methodology for processing mass amounts of disparate data has become the model for other states and organizations.
+MFJ is now scaling nationwide and will measure 20 states by the end of 2020.
+MFJ aims to refresh all its data at least every two years.

 Based on their work, in 2018, Florida signed into law a groundbreaking bill to collect uniform and comprehensive data and to publish them in one central repository.

 Charles Bronfman Prize Names Amy Bach, Founder of Measures for Justice, as 2018 RecipientThe Charles Bronfman Prize announced its 2018 recipient: Amy Bach, Founder, Executive Director and President of Measures for Justice (MFJ), the first organization to publicly…Sep 2018